Stearns History, Family Crest & Coats of Arms

 Stearns Settlers in United States in the 17th Century

-- Abigail and Mary Stearns, who settled in Salem, Massachusetts in 1630
+- Mrs. Mary Barker Stearns who arrived in Salem, Massachusetts in 1630 as part of the Winthrop fleet.

-- Isaac Stearns, who arrived in Salem, Massachusetts in 1630
+- Mr. Isaac Stearns who arrived in Salem, Massachusetts in 1630 as part of the Winthrop fleet, found in Watertown.

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)